craigahobbs/bare-script/language/README.md

 CalcScript is a simple, line-based scripting language.
 Each line of a CalcScript script is either a comment or a [statement](#statements).
 A statement is either an [expression](#expressions), a variable assignment, a jump, a return, or an include.
-Expressions can be a literal (number, string, null), a variable lookup, a function call, a binary expression, a unary expression, or a group.
+Expressions include numbers, strings, variable lookups, function calls, binary expressions, unary expressions, or groups.

 For example, the following script computes the first ten Fibonacci numbers and returns them as an array.